newrelic/node-newrelic/examples/shim/Datastore-Simple.md

 **Queries**

-Queries are any action that manipulate or fetch data using a specialzed query language.
+Queries are any action that manipulate or fetch data using a specialized query language.
 For a SQL database, this is any action that sends SQL code to the server for execution.
 These are recorded using the method [`recordQuery`]{@link DatastoreShim#recordQuery}.
 In some cases, the datastore